tahoe-lafs/tahoe-lafs/docs/tor.rst

    pip install txtorcon

-Once these software dependencies are installed and the Tahoe-LAFS node is restarted, then no further configuration is necessary in order for it to connect to other Tahoe-LAFS nodes via Tor (client use-case 2 from `Use cases`_, above).
+Once these software dependencies are installed and the Tahoe-LAFS node is restarted, then no further configuration is necessary for "unsafe" Tor connectivity to other Tahoe-LAFS nodes (client use-case 2 from `Use cases`_, above).

 In order to implement client use-case 3 or server use-cases 2 or 3, further configuration is necessary.